BBC's The War of the Worlds - Should you watch?

 At one point in the future Amy decides to steal some food to try and ensure George Junior gets enough to eat as the food rationing is reducing people to eating very little food.
 Amy is caught in the act by a drunken soldier who tries to come on to her and then it cuts to black.
 This is never brought up again?
 Did Amy choose to seduce him to get away with the food?
 Did something awful happen?
 Did some-one else step in and save Amy?
 Did Amy save herself?
 It's never mentioned or brought up again.

 The Plot fails to manage the idea of raising the hope of fighting back and dashing them like many other versions do.
 In the H.G.
 Wells original and Jeff Wayne's adaptation and I think even the Tom Cruise version we see a Martian taken down by Artillery only for the Artillery to be destroyed moments later by a second Martian.
 In the H.G.
 Wells original and Jeff Wayne's adaptation we have the warship fighting the Martians and taking one down only for the Martians to turn their focus onto it and sink it moments later, in the BBC version the battleships out at sea manage to take down two Martians and seemingly never face any kind of return fire or anything from the Martians .
 Even near the end in other versions we get the moment of madness where the main character in the H.G.
-Well original and Jeff Waynes version decides they will die by the Martians hand they will willingly run and out in the open towards a fighting machine and let it kill them only to discover the fighting machine to be no longer moving and the Martians to be dead inside.
+Wells original and Jeff Waynes version decides they will die by the Martians hand they will willingly run and out in the open towards a fighting machine and let it kill them only to discover the fighting machine to be no longer moving and the Martians to be dead inside.

 The BBC show also chooses to try and do a lot of artistic lingering shots on people and scenes the thing is most of them feel like showing off for the sake of it and trying to make it look artsy as an attempt to disguise the severe lack of substance on show.
 Only maybe 2 or 3 of these artistic shots feel warranted or the point in the story deserving of such a show to emphasise scope, scale or impact of such events.